afaaq10/roll-call-aloha/README.md

 - Replace `your-api-key`, `your-auth-domain`, `your-project-id`, etc., with your actual Firebase credentials in the `.env` section.

 Suggestions and feedback are welcome!
-Feel free to open an issue or pull request with your ideas for improvement or new features.
+Feel free to open an issue or pull request for improvement or new features.